LGBTQ people are under attack in state legislatures. Help us fight back.

 The nonpartisan Public Religion Research Institute (PRRI) found that nationally, support for a bill like the Equality Act topped 70 percent, which includes a majority of Democrats, Republicans, and Independents.
+The bill has been endorsed by more than 630 organizations, including civil rights, education, health care, and faith-based organizations.
 In addition, there is strong business support for non-discrimination protections for LGBTQ people.
-The legislation has been endorsed by the Business Coalition for the Equality Act, a group of more than 250 major companies with operations in all 50 states, headquarters spanning 31 states, and a collective revenue of $4.9 trillion.
-In total, these companies employ more than 11.5 million people across the United States.
-More than 60 business associations including the Business Roundtable, National Association of Manufacturers, and U.S. Chamber of Commerce have also followed suit endorsing the Equality Act.
+The legislation has been endorsed by the Business Coalition for the Equality Act, a group of more than 400 major companies with operations in all 50 states, headquarters spanning 33 states, and a collective revenue of $6.8 trillion.
+In total, these companies employ more than 14.6 million people across the United States.
+More than 60 business associations including the National Association of Manufacturers, National Restaurant Association, and U.S. Chamber of Commerce have also followed suit endorsing the Equality Act.